 How did this chair get the name ‘Frankfurt Chair’?
 In 1926 Bauhaus architects designed a new type of kitchen, the Frankfurt kitchen.
 For the first time, the kitchen workspace was designed based on ergonomic and practical considerations.
 This chair stood in these kitchens.

 The Frankfurt Chair by the traditional German manufacturer Stoelcker since then has been a classic piece of furniture history that has lost nothing of its uniqueness over the past 70 years thanks to its simplicity.

-In 1934/35 Max Stoelcker pursued the idea to reduce the chair to the components feet, seat and back and leave out the connecting elements.
+In 1934/35, Max Stoelcker, son of company founder Otto Stoelcker, followed the idea of reducing the chair to its essential components of legs, seat and backrest, and to leave out the connecting elements in between.

 The front leg construction developed out of this was patented in 1935 by Max Stoelcker as a registered design with the description: ‘chair with rounded frame at the front and opening at the feet’.

 The front feet, frame and seat brackets were glued together in a single step of the work process, guaranteeing durability.
 As a result, a simple yet comfortable chair was created with simplicity that is accepted as a matter of course at first glance.

 However, at second glance the high quality in its simplicity and restraint becomes obvious, making it one of the most important designs of furniture history.
 The subsequent success of the Frankfurt Chair was enormous and thousands of them were made in the first few years alone.
 Later in the 50s, as all name-brand chair manufacturers began to produce imitations with small detail changes, the chair was being used by the German Federal Railways, the post office, the army and many government offices and schools.